clojuredocs/guides/articles/content.md

 ## Overview

-[CDS](https://github.com/clojuredocs/cds) is a categorized and manifold collection of guides for the Clojure language and its ecosystem.
+[CDS](https://github.com/clojuredocs/cds) is a categorized and manifold collection of guides for the Clojure programming language and its ecosystem.

 CDS recognizes that different Clojure users have different level of expertise and separates content into several groups: